 Military Autonomous Aircraft

-Defense applications are advancing autonomous technology:
+Defense applications are advancing autonomous technology faster than civilian programs:

-- Loyal Wingman: Autonomous aircraft supporting crewed fighters
+- Loyal Wingman — Autonomous aircraft supporting crewed fighters

-- Reconnaissance drones: Long-endurance surveillance without crew fatigue
+- Reconnaissance drones — Long-endurance surveillance without crew fatigue

-- Autonomous tankers: Refueling aircraft without onboard crew
+- Autonomous tankers — Refueling aircraft without onboard crew

-- Swarm operations: Multiple autonomous aircraft coordinating missions
+- Swarm operations — Multiple autonomous aircraft coordinating missions

 Regulatory Pathways